October Caddisfly

 October Caddisfly, Vancouver Island, BC

 The October Caddisfly is quite common in freshwater habitats throughout the world.
 The October caddisfly is abundant on Vancouver Island.
-October caddisflies live several weeks and usually mate on vegetation or rocks surrounding the water.
+October caddisflies live for several weeks and usually mate on vegetation or rocks surrounding the water.
 There is generally one complete generation per year.
 The young larvae hatch within a few days after the eggs are laid.

 October caddisflies are aquatic insects associated with a wide range of freshwater habitats.
 Oxygen concentration, associated with water velocity, is important to their larvae, as is the chemical content of the water.